fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/cs424-fall-2023-syllabus.md

 Our class (in person and online) will follow the [CS Code of Conduct](https://www.cs.uic.edu/~grad/CS_Code_of_Conduct.pdf).
 If you are not adhering to our course norms, a case of behavior misconduct will be submitted to the Dean of Students and to the Director of Undergraduate Studies in the department of Computer Science.
 If you are not adhering to our course norms, you will not get full credit for your work in this class.
 For extreme cases of violating the course norms, credit for the course will not be given.

+All the work you submit must be your own; you should not use paraphrasing software like (QuillBot), or AI software for writing (like ChatGPT), or any AI tool for content generation (spell-checkers are allowed) – unless explicitly allowed to do so.
+If in doubt about a specific tool, ask.

 ***